Tr’ondëk-Klondike inscribed on UNESCO list of world heritage sites - Yukon News

 Dawson Mayor Bill Kendrick said he knows that a previous application, which was withdrawn in 2018, led to polarizing views.
 That was partly due to the fact that the site boundaries identified by the previous application included historic Klondike goldfields.

-“I’ve travelled to other countries with UNESCO world heritage sites,” said Kendrick.
+“I’ve travelled to other countries with UNESCO world heritage sites,” Kendrick said.
 “This will put the Klondike and Dawson City on the map a little more than previously.”

-“Yukoners have long understood the importance of the Tr’ondëk-Klondike, but it is incredible to see this recognition on a larger, global scale,” read the statement.
+“Yukoners have long understood the importance of the Tr’ondëk-Klondike, but it is incredible to see this recognition on a larger, global scale,” he said in a statement.

 “While this World Heritage List status only confirms what the Tr’ondëk Hwëch’in have always known, it is an important and powerful story for the world to know, reflect on and learn from.
 Our government is proud to be a partner in this designation and the ongoing work towards reconciliation.”